 Santiago de Compostela

 Viveiro has had its city charter since 1891.
-Its origins are mediaeval and its old quarter has been declared a Historical and Artistic Monument.
+Its origins are medieval and its old quarter has been declared a Historical and Artistic Monument.
 During our visit we will see the remains of the city wall with the Charles V, Valado and A Vila gates, the Misericordia Bridge, the Plaza Mayor (main square), the Calexa das Monxas, the monasteries of the Conception and St. Francis, the Lourdes Grotto and the churches of St. Mary and St. James.

 The village is still a typical seaport and the port is one of its main attractions, around which the life of Luarca is concentrated.
 Worthy of note are the 18th century palace of the Marquises of Gamoneda and the parish church of St. Eulalia.
 Luarca can boast of being the birthplace of Severo Ochoa de Albornoz, who won the first Nobel Prize for Medicine in 1959.

 This city, also known as Donostia, lies along a white sandy bay between the Urgull and Igeldo hills.
 Fishermen's houses, a smart suburb and modern districts make it one of the most attractive cities on the Cantabrian coast.
 The Museum of San Telmo, the Peine de los Vientos (Comb of the Winds) and the Kursaal are examples of how the city brings together modern and traditional features.
 Meanwhile, the province of Guipuzcoa, of which San Sebastián is the capital, blends sea and mountains, offering the traveller landscape, sports and cuisine, as well as interesting monuments.